 Give us copies of receipts for drugs that you have paid for.
-You can ask us to pay you back for the drug.
+You can ask us to help you get paid back for the drug.
+Contact your Service Coordinator for information on how to get paid back.

 Here are some times when you should give us copies of your receipts: